 There are two main avenues through which the council functions to ease the transition to CBD, the first being feedback to the PGME support team.
 Communication regarding resident engagement and education strategies, and identification of potentially useful resources that the PGME can provide to enable a smooth transition have proven invaluable.

 The second avenue is through cross-specialty resident collaboration.
 The inherent concept of CBD being a resident driven learning model has led to many education initiatives and learning tools being created by residents at a program level.
 Sharing successes and failures of each program in their journey has allowed for early identification of potential issues and opportunities for growth as a group.
+The council will be hosting future events for residents in all programs to attend and learn more about the transition to CBD.

 The CBD Resident Lead Advisory Council is also currently in the process of pursuing collective scholarship opportunities given the paucity of literature in the infancy of CBD.